-Angle-head flashlights have existed since World War 2 when they were first introduced.
+Anglehead flashlights were first introduced in World War II.
 Back then, these lights were designed for deployed military personnel and soldiers rather than the common citizen.
 Fulton Industries was the company contracted to provide these military-standard flashlights which is why they are still the leading brand in the market.
 Nonetheless, many developments have taken place since then and the true definition, of what is an angle-head flashlight and its uses, is not restricted to military.

 • Hands free use